johnbeve/PHI-696/Project-2/README.md

 6. Explain the difference - using natural language - between the description logic expressions:
 (a) ∃r.C and ∀r.C
-- 'There exists C as an r-filler' versus 'All c's are r-fillers'.
-So, ∃r.C means 'there exists a C being r'd' and ∀r.C means 'all C's are being r'd'
+- 'All x's are related to some instance of C via R' versus 'All x's are ONLY related to some instance of C via R'.

 (b) ∃r-.C and ∀r-.C
-- An inverse role is focusing on the variable that is being related to in the syntax.
-'C' is a concept, which in ALC is synonymous to a class, set, or type.
-The expression means 'there is a C being r'd'.
-The second expression has a universal quantifier, so it means 'all C's are being r'd'.
+- 'C' is a concept, which in ALC is synonymous to a class, set, or type.
+The inverse role relation means that 'C is being r'd by all xs' ( ∃r-.C) or 'only being r'd by all xs' (∀r-.C)

 (c) <=nr and <=nr.C
 - '<=n' in either case is a number restriction meaning 'fewer or equal to n instances'.
 The first expression specifies there are fewer than or equal to n instances of the relation 'r', while the second is an element of the concept C set and therefore means there are 'fewer than or equal to n instances of the relation r bearing in C'.

 (d) ∃r-.C and ∃r-.{a}
 - An inverse role is focusing on the variable that is being related to in the syntax.
 'C' is a concept, which in ALC is synonymous to a class, set, or type.
 There could be multiple instances of C being 'r'd'. '{a}', on the other hand, is an atomic concept.
-It is the only one of its kind, like an individual in its singleton set.
-It exists as 'r'd' just like C, but there are no interchangeable entities just like it.
+It is the only one of its kind.
+It is also being 'r'd' by some variable, but there are no interchangeable entities just like it.

 ```